Recipe by Annette

 WAY too much dressing according to the recipe.
 I started with 1/2 cup mayo and just added small amounts of buttermilk until I thought it was the right consistency.
 The salad looked kind of bland with just the cucumber and onion (I didn't use celery - personal preference.)
 So I added two diced roma tomatoes and a lot of fresh herbs - parsley, chives, and dill.
 I used celery salt instead of seed and that helped give it the extra seasoning that it needed to be really good.
 I'd say the recipe as written is a 3, but with the additions it's a 5.

-This recipe was initially a disaster.
+I did not care for this recipe.
 The biggest problem is the amount of salad dressing and buttermilk.
 It's enough for five times the recipe.
 I knew that it was too much after mixing it together, so I only used half to begin with.
-I ended up draining it all out and starting all over-this time leaving out the buttermilk because it makes it too "runny" and just using mayo.
-Also, a half cup pasta is not nearly enough-try two to three cups, uncooked.
+I ended up draining it all out and starting all over--this time leaving out the buttermilk because it makes it too "runny" and just using mayo.
+Also, a half cup pasta is not nearly enough--try two to three cups, uncooked.
 There is way too many onions and not nearly enough seasoning.
 I suggest adding some of your favorites.
 I added a little vinegar and dill weed.
 It looked so bland.
 I added shredded carrots for color.
 Tri-color pasta would be great, too.
-Turned out good-after a lot of work.
+Turned out good...after a lot of work.

 This recipe, as is, is not good.
 Before I poured the dressing on I tasted the pasta mixture with a little bit of dressing.
 I am glad I did.
 I didn't use the salad dressing/buttermilk mixture and just added a little garlic salt and mixed in some ranch dressing.
 I certainly used more pasta, less celery and onion.